 This is probably something you don’t want to hear, and you’re not going to change your behavior because some web page by some obscure (ha!) tango teacher tells you that wine has a deleterious effect on the dancer.
 While it may ‘take the edge off’ one’s fear, apprehension, or trepidation, wine does impair your balance, which thereby affects your stability, and furthermore, it dulls the effect of hyper-awareness which is an absolute requirement to dancing to your optimum efficiency.

 You may have noticed that the better dancers in the room, do not drink wine, beer, at all.
 Not until after they are done for the night.
 They’ll wait a while until they’ve had their important dances before they’ll have a beer or a glass of wine, and even then…it’s questionable.

 And just so that we’re absolutely crystal clear, because someone will invariably read this and get all indignant about their drinking habits.
 No one is calling you alcoholic, or that you have a drinking problem, or that you feel you must respond with “I only have X# of glasses…”.
 No one is judging you.
 This topic is here to get you to think about your choices.
 Nothing more than that.
 Get a grip, facts is facts, not alternative facts, but hard cold evidence that is centuries old.
 Alcohol causes problems.
 How hard is that ?

-Here’s a thought, try dancing without the wine/beer and see what happens.
+Assuming you’ve gotten this far, and assuming you haven’t throw out the baby yet, here’s a thought: Try dancing without the wine/beer and see what happens.
 For this to have any real effect, try it for a whole month and see what happens to your dancing as a result. #SocialDance #ArgentineTango #TangoDancing